ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-subscriptions.md

 # {{ $frontmatter.title }}

-Follow the tutorials in section [hello subscriptions](/temas/web/graphql/hello-subscriptions), reproduce the steps and be sure to understand the concepts.
+Follow the tutorial, reproduce the steps, make the exercises and be sure to understand the concepts.

 [See folder `subscriptions/hello-name/` in the repo `crguezl/graphql-yoga-examples`](https://github.com/crguezl/graphql-yoga-examples/blob/main/subscriptions/hello-name/index.js) for the code.

+!!!include(temas/web/graphql/hello-subscriptions.md)!!!